 - You have trouble hearing on the phone

 - You avoid social situations that were once enjoyable

 - You are told by others that you have hearing loss

 A specialist can perform Children’s Hearing Tests or Adult Hearing Tests and a full assessment.
 When a diagnosis has been reached they can discuss possible treatments or a Hearing Loss Management plan with you.

 You can use your private medical insurance or pay for your Deafness treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.